Govt asked to open Lowari Tunnel for two days a week

 -

-Govt asked to open Lowari Tunnel for two days a weekJanuary 08, 2017Print : Peshawar
+Govt asked to open Lowari Tunnel for two days a weekJanuary 08, 2017Print : National

-PESHAWAR: The residents of Chitral on Saturday asked the authorities to open Lowari Tunnel for two days a week to facilitate the travellers and meet the shortage of daily use items.
+PESHAWAR: Residents of Chitral on Saturday asked the authorities to open the Lowari Tunnel for two days a week to facilitate the travellers and meet the shortage of daily use items.

-Speaking at a press conference here, Jamaat-e-Islami (JI) leader Maulana Abdul Akbar Chitrali, Abdul Haq, Qazi Khalil Ahmed and Asmatullah said the opening of the tunnel for one day a week didn’t cater to the needs of Chitralis.